Working with video frame rates in AWS Elemental MediaConvert

 Specifying your output frame rate directly in your JSON job specification can be more complex than doing so in the MediaConvert console.
 For details, see the procedure for using the API, CLI, and SDK in the topic Converting the frame rate of your video.

-Choose the method that you want MediaConvert to use when increasing or decreasing the frame rate.
+Choose how you want MediaConvert to increase or decrease the frame rate.
 The best choice for this setting depends on the content of your video.

 When you use Drop duplicate, MediaConvert copies or deletes frames but doesn't alter them.
 This preserves the picture quality of each individual frame, but might introduce stuttering in some conversions.
 For numerically simple conversions, such as 60 fps to 30 fps, Drop duplicate is often the best choice.